-I know you’ve heard this from me before, but morning glories are one of my all-time favorite flowers.
+I know you’ve heard this from me before, but morning glories are one of my all-time favorite flowers (along with almost everything else that blooms).
 When I was a kid we had a scattering of them out in our field, wild they were, and growing with abandon.
 Their small white blossoms so pure and simple.
 Many years later, when I moved to southern California, my breath caught in my throat the first time I saw the giant blue morning glories draping over rooftops, cascading over porches, and growing wild against chain-link fences along the side of the road.
 When I first saw it I fell head over heels with the morning glory knitting stitch.
 When knit flat it’s a complicated affair with yarn overs and both left- and right-leaning decreases on the wrong side rows, as well as on the front.
 This just wouldn’t do.
 I had to find a way to simplify the stitch without losing any of its beauty, so that more people could successfully knit it.
 The answer was plain: knit it in the round.